Manifolds counting and class field towers: Introduction

 In this paper we prove that the conjecture is false!
 The correct rate of growth is $x^{\log x}$.
 It is still possible to show that the conjecture is essentially true if one restricts to {\it non-uniform} lattices for which we refer to \cite{BL2}.

 \begin{theorem} Let $H$ be a simple Lie group of real rank at least $2$.
-Then \begin{itemize} \item[(i)] There exists a constant $a > 0$ such that $\ru \ge x^{a\log x}$ for all sufficiently large $x$. \item[(ii)] If all lattices in $H$ satisfy the congruence subgroup property (CSP), then there exists a constant $b > 0$ such that $\ru \le x^{b\log x}$ for all sufficiently large $x$. \end{itemize} \end{theorem}
+Then \begin{itemize} \item[(i)] There exists a positive constant $a$ such that $\ru \ge x^{a\log x}$ for all sufficiently large $x$. \item[(ii)] Assuming the CSP and MP, there exists a positive constant $b$ such that $\ru \le x^{b\log x}$ for all sufficiently large $x$. \end{itemize} \end{theorem}

 A crucial ingredient in the proof of part (i) of the theorem is the existence of infinite class field towers of totally real fields as established by Golod and Shafarevich~\cite{GS}.
-In \S\ref{section:NT}, we elaborate on it using the theory of Pisot numbers to get also sequences of fields with a fixed number of complex places and bounded root discriminant.
+In \S\ref{section:NT}, we elaborate on it using the theory of Pisot numbers to get also sequences of fields of arbitrarily large degree but with a fixed number of complex places and a bounded root discriminant.
+Using these fields we construct a sequence of arithmetic lattices in $H$ with covolume going to infinity and with a particularly large number of subgroups of small index.
+See below for details.
+It is interesting to mention that arithmetic lattices with fields of definition of growing degrees also come out in a connection with the Lehmer conjecture --- see \cite{B2}.

-Regrading part (ii), it should be mentioned that it is strongly believed that all lattices in $H$ satisfy the CSP: This is the celebrated Serre's conjecture~\cite{S1} which was already mentioned above.
-In summary, Theorem \ref{theorem} shows that for ``most'' groups $H$ (and strongly suggests that for all) the rate of growth is of type $x^{\log x}$.